Timestrip solutions are much less expensive than dataloggers.

 When you don’t need paralysis by analysis

 Do you really need to know the entire history of every temperature at every point?
-Or does knowing that the products never exceed the regulated temperature for more than a certain period of time (provide example of 8 degree or something)
+Or does knowing that the products never exceed the regulated temperature for more than a certain period of time.

 When you care and want your customer to know it.